I've been crafting for over 50 years and watching craft-related video podcasts on Youtube for 5 years. I've even made a few podcasts myself.

 If you choose not to be seen on camera or to have just your hands showing, then this can take the personal touch away and may be harder for the viewers to engage with you.
 However, it will be much easier for the viewers to see the craftwork and/or supplies you are showing.
 This is also a good choice if you are planning to demonstrate a technique.

-Is Your Camera/Video Recorder Up to the Job?
+2. Ensure Your Camera/Video Recorder Is Up to the Job

 This doesn't seem to be a problem for most of the podcasts I watch, but I have seen a few where the camera (usually mobile/cell phone cameras) only record for 30 minutes at a time and switch off mid-recording.